Qui Tam Lawsuit Defense Attorneys

 In today’s world, brushing off a whistleblower claim is simply not an option.
 Not only will relators (and their plaintiff’s attorneys) and federal prosecutors vigorously pursue damages and relator compensation, but in many cases companies will face follow-on retaliation claims as well.
 As a result, companies facing whistleblower claims need to take swift and proactive measures to protect themselves, and they must also prepare themselves for the possibility of protracted federal and administrative litigation.

 At Oberheiden, P.C., we bring centuries of federal experience to defending clients in whistleblower litigation.
 This includes all stages of the qui tam process – from government investigation and intervention through trial – as well as retaliation litigation and related civil claims.
 If your company is being targeted in a whistleblower lawsuit, there are steps you need to take immediately.
-To speak with a member of our federal defense team in confidence, call 888-519-4897 now.
+To speak with a one of our Qui Tam Defense Attorneys in confidence, call 888-519-4897 now.

 Why to Choose Oberheiden, P.C. for Federal Whistleblower (Qui Tam) Defense